devsurx/Synapse/README.md

 ---

+## 🧠 The Cognitive Toolkit

+Beyond the garden, Synapse equips you with powerful modules to transform information into long-term knowledge:

+* **Feynman Tab:** Master any topic by teaching it.
+Use this space to break down complex concepts into your own words—the ultimate test of true understanding.
+* **ELI5 Tab:** Strip away the jargon.
+This module helps you simplify difficult ideas so clearly that "Even Like I'm 5," anyone could understand them.
+* **Flashcard Tab:** Combat the forgetting curve.
+Create and review digital decks to lock in facts through active recall.
+* **Chat Tab:** Your neural co-pilot.
+Use this space to brainstorm, query, and reflect on your learning journey in real-time.
+* **Planner Tab:** Map out your growth.
+Organize your daily deep-work sessions and set the intentions that will fuel your garden.

+---

 ## ✨ Why it Feels Different

 ### 🌬️ A Breathing Ecosystem
 The garden doesn't just sit there; it breathes.
 The **Aura** behind your plant pulses with a steady, calming rhythm, encouraging you to match your own breathing to the timer.
 Tiny **Pollen Orbitals** drift around the core like fireflies, giving the app a kinetic, "alive" energy.

 ### 🥀 Real Stakes (The Wither Mechanic)
 Focus is a commitment.
-If you abandon a mission halfway through, your garden will **Wither**.
+If you abandon a mission halfway through, your garden will **Wilted**.
 It’s a gentle, visual reminder that your consistency matters.
 But don't worry—a new session always brings the green back.

 ### 📊 Your Neural Story
 Check your **Neural History** to see a 14-day map of your progress.
 It’s a minimalist dot-matrix that visualizes your "Wins" and "Losses," making it easy to see your focus streaks at a glance.